Treats and prevents ulcerative colitis, an inflammatory bowel disease.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using azathioprine (Imuran®), 6-mercaptopurine (Purinethol®), or pain or arthritis medicine, sometimes called "NSAIDs" (such as aspirin, ibuprofen, naproxen, Advil®, or Aleve®).
-Tell your doctor if you are also using antacids (such as Amphojel®, Maalox®, Mylanta®, or Tums®).
+- Make sure your doctor knows if you are also using azathioprine (Imuran®), mercaptopurine (Purinethol®), or an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).
+Tell your doctor if you are also using antacids such as Amphojel®, Maalox®, Mylanta®, or Tums®.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a stomach problem called pyloric stenosis.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a history of heart disease (such as myocarditis or pericarditis), or stomach problems (such as blockage, pyloric stenosis).

 - Tell your doctor if you have had an allergic reaction to sulfasalazine (Azulfidine®).

-- Check with your doctor right away if you have abdominal or stomach pain, bloody diarrhea, cramps, fever, headache, or a rash while you are using this medicine.
-These may be symptoms of a condition called mesalamine-induced acute intolerance syndrome.
+- Check with your doctor right away if you have stomach pain, bloody diarrhea, and cramps, especially if you also have fever, headache, or a rash.
+These may be symptoms of an acute intolerance syndrome that your doctor will need to treat.

 - The Apriso? extended-release capsules contain aspartame, which may be a problem for people who have phenylketonuria (PKU).
 Tell your doctor if you have PKU before taking these capsules.